|I hope the following information will be helpful to you:

 • donate them to a charity for a tax write-off.

-• look for someone in your area to appraise (yellow pages: appraisers) or buy them outright
+• look for someone in your area who will appraise (yellow pages: appraisers, auction houses) or buy them outright

-• visit local antiques shops and to antique shows and look for someone who sells textiles.
-Yes, I know there are fewer and fewer; as I stated: “old linens don't have much value unless you have someone who wants them."
+• visit local antiques shops and antique shows and look for someone who sells textiles.

-• call an auction house where you can consign them.
+• call an auction house where you may be able to consign them.
 Auction houses have knowledgeable appraisers.
 Many auction houses may not accept them because they can not make a profit on them.
 But, they will usually take them on if you are consigning an entire estate.
 (They also want/need to stay in business.)

 • call a local used furniture / antiques dealer who specializes in clearing out houses.
 They will have the ability to assess silver, china and furniture as well.